vnguyenbfb/vnguyenbfb.github.io/_posts/2017-03-01-US Bikeshare Statistics.md

 ### 1. Introduction
 Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
 Regardless, each bike can serve several users per day.

-In this project, we will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-We will write a program to answer interesting questions about it by computing descriptive statistics.
-Our program will take input from the users about which information they want to see to create an interactive experience by presenting these statistics.

 Datasets for the 3 cities: